Sammy Knight: 2005

-On March 11, 2005, the Kansas City Chiefs signed Knight to a five-year contract.
+On March 11, 2005, the Kansas City Chiefs signed Knight to a five–year, $11.12 million contract that included a signing bonus of $1.20 million.
 Knight reunited with former teammates Willie Roaf (Saints) and Patrick Surtain (Dolphins).

 Head coach Dick Vermeil named Knight the starting strong safety to begin the regular season, alongside free safety Greg Wesley.

-On October 16, 2005, Knight recorded five combined tackles, deflected a pass, and returned a fumble for a touchdown during a 28-21 victory against the Washington Redskins in Week 6.
+On October 16, 2005, Knight recorded five combined tackles, deflected a pass, and returned a fumble for a touchdown during a 28–21 victory against the Washington Redskins in Week 6.
 Knight recovered a fumble after teammate Carlos Hall stripped the ball from Redskins' running back Rock Cartwright.
-In Week 10, he collected a season-high ten combined tackles (seven solo) during a 14-3 loss at the Buffalo Bills.
-On November 27, 2005, Knight made six solo tackles,a season-high three pass deflections, a sack, and made his first interception as a member of the Chiefs during a 26-16 win against the New England Patriots in Week 12.
+In Week 10, he collected a season-high ten combined tackles (seven solo) during a 14–3 loss at the Buffalo Bills.
+On November 27, 2005, Knight made six solo tackles,a season-high three pass deflections, a sack, and made his first interception as a member of the Chiefs during a 26–16 win against the New England Patriots in Week 12.
 Knight and Greg Wesley intercepted Patriots' quarterback Tom Brady four times during the game.
 On December 31, 2005, Kansas City Chiefs' head coach Dick Vermeil announced his decision to retire at the conclusion of the 2005 NFL season.
 Knight started in all 16 games in 2005 and recorded 89 combined tackles (70 solo), 11 pass deflections, two interceptions, two sacks, and a touchdown.